StuartHadfield/curriculum-vitae/Curriculum Vitae.md

 - Languages: C, C++, Rust, GoLang

-I am keen to work with technologies such as GoLang, Rust, and would like to further my experience in Python.
+I am keen to work with technologies such as GoLang, Rust, and would like to continue furthering my experience in Python.

+#### Globality (July 2020 - Present)

+Globality is a San Fran based unicorn, endeavouring to build a service procurement marketplace powered by AI/NLP.
+I was an early joiner of the rapidly growing London office.

+* **Technical Positions Held**:
+  - **London Feature Engineering**: I'm currently an engineer in the London Feature Engineering Team.
+We handle a lot of the "core business logic" style problems on the platform.
+The team maintains fundamental business problems, processes and models associated.
+Most of my time thus far has been spent re-engineering the part of the platform that handles user authorisation.

-#### GoCardless (June 2019 - June 2020)
+#### GoCardless (June 2019 - July 2020)

-I'm currently employed as a Software Development Engineer at [GoCardless](www.gocardless.com), a London based technology company trying to solve the problems with recurring payments.
+I was moved over to London by [GoCardless](www.gocardless.com), where I worked for just over a year, a London based technology company trying to solve the problems with recurring payments.

 ##### Roles + Responsibilities

 * **Technical Positions Held**:
-  - **Connect Team**: I currently form part of the Connect Team - which is responsible for a remit known as the Developer Platform.
-GoCardless has many external partners connecting to its service - and all things integrator-GC is what this team of 6 takes care of.
+  - **Connect Team**: I was part of the Connect Team - which was responsible for a remit known as the Developer Platform.
+GoCardless has many external partners connecting to its service - and all things integrator<->GC was what this team of 6 took care of.

 #### ZappiStore (2016 - June 2019)